zenfish/d3ck/dox/install.md

     sudo service d3ck start

-This will take some time the first time, as it'll be generating keys.
+This will take some time the first time it's run, as it'll be generating keys.
+On a t1.micro EC2 instance it takes anywhere from a couple of minutes to 20 or so (it's a non-deterministic process to generate the DH key.)

+It's all done when the user prompt is showing again (it'll be running in the background.)